Why SSH Security Matters for Ubuntu Servers

 PubkeyAuthentication yes

-PermitRootLogin no prevents direct root login.
-Even if someone obtains your root password, they cannot use it.
+Setting PermitRootLogin no prevents direct root login over SSH.
+Even if someone obtains your root password, they cannot use it to log in directly.
 Always log in as a regular user and use sudo for administrative tasks.
-This limits the damage if any single account is compromised.
+This limits the potential damage if any single account is compromised.

-Reload the SSH configuration without restarting the service:
+Reload the SSH configuration to apply the changes:

 sudo systemctl reload sshd

 Keep your existing terminal session open while testing the new configuration.
 Open a new terminal and attempt to log in with key authentication.
-If it works, the password authentication is properly disabled.
-If something goes wrong, your existing session remains active so you can investigate and fix the configuration.
+If it works, password authentication is properly disabled.
+If something goes wrong, your existing session remains active so you can investigate and correct the configuration.

 A common error at this step is editing the wrong line in sshd_config.
 Look carefully at the actual content of the file.
-Lines that are commented out with a # at the start are inactive.
+Lines beginning with # are comments and inactive.
 You need to ensure the active (uncommented) lines are set correctly.
-If PasswordAuthentication yes is active, it overrides any commented PasswordAuthentication no you may have added below it.
+If PasswordAuthentication yes appears elsewhere in the file, it overrides any commented PasswordAuthentication no you may have added.

 Step 4: Restrict SSH Access by IP Address

-If your server has a fixed IP address or you access it from a known set of IP addresses, restrict SSH access to those sources.
-This makes the server completely invisible to SSH connection attempts from any other IP address.
+If your server has a fixed IP address or you access it from a known set of locations, restrict SSH access to those sources.
+This makes your SSH service invisible to connection attempts from any other IP address, eliminating the vast majority of automated attacks.

 Find your current public IP address: